syinfalcon/MA705-Dashboard/README.md

 Bar chart:
 - x axis shows the time by year
-- y axis shows the number of deaths per 1000000 residents
+- y axis shows the number of deaths per 1,000,000 residents
-- y label shows the cause of death
+- y label shows the causes of death
-- the color in the bar chart means different states
+- the color of the bar chart shows different states
 - this bar chart is affected by states and the cause of death

-Table1:
+Table 1:
-- it solves the question that which state has the highest average number of deaths per 1000000 residents caused by the reason selected?
+- it solves the question that which state has the highest average number of deaths per 1,000,000 residents caused by the reason selected
-- Table1 is only affected by the cause of death
+- Table 1 is only affected by the cause of death

-Table2:
+Table 2:
-- it shows the average number of deaths per 1000000 residents with different causation in each state you select
+- it shows the average number of deaths per 1,000,000 residents with different causation in each state you selected
-- Table2 is only affected by states
+- Table 2 is only affected by states

 ### Data Sources